realworldocaml/book/en/foreign-function-interface.md

 val double : float typ
 ```

-These values are all of type `'a typ`, where the function name tells you the C
+These values are all of type `'a typ`, where the value name (e.g. `void`) tells
-type, and the `'a` component is the OCaml representation of that C type.
-Most
+you the C type and the `'a` component (e.g. `unit`) is the OCaml
-of the mappings are straightforward, but some of them need a bit more
+representation of that C type.
+Most of the mappings are straightforward, but
-explanation.
+some of them need a bit more explanation.

 * Void values appear in OCaml as the `unit` type.
 Using `void` in an
   argument or result type specification produces an OCaml function which accepts or returns unit.